 NASA's dependency upon the Russian Soyuz space capsules and rockets to carry astronauts to the station is the result of a five-year gap between the scheduled retirement of the shuttle in 2010 and the debut of its replacement in 2015.

-Although the new date is still within the March 2015 absolute deadline, many experts say NASA's reliance upon Russia to take astronauts into space has placed the agency in an unnecessary position.
+While the new date is still within the March 2015 absolute deadline, many experts say NASA's reliance upon Russia to take astronauts into space has placed the agency in an unnecessary position.

-"Any time you are relying on a single system to do a critical task, you are vulnerable if that system has problems.
+"Any time you are relying on a single system to do a critical task, you are vulnerable if that system has problems."

 "It is our fault for not having a replacement for the shuttle much earlier than Orion will be available.
 It puts Russia in a very powerful position," Logsdon said.

 Russia will be the only country capable of providing human access to space not only for the Americans but also the rest of the world in the near future, said Howard McCurdy, a space expert at American University in Washington.

 "It is like a monopoly position where you are at the mercy of that supplier," said McCurdy.
 "You don't want to be dependent on a single provider no matter who it is."

 McCurdy warned that because the United States has positioned itself to be completely dependent on Russia to get humans into space until 2015, it may be harder for the American government to take diplomatic action against the country, especially in light of recent tensions between Russia and Georgia.